X-ray Thomson scattering absolute intensity from the f-sum rule in the imaginary-time domain: Discussion

-\textit{Discussion.---} We have presented a new, simulation-free approach for the computation of the a-priori unknown normalization of XRTS measurements.
+We have presented a new, simulation-free approach for the computation of the a-priori unknown normalization of XRTS measurements.
 Our approach works for any degree of collectivity, and over a broad range of temperatures including ambient conditions and the HED regime.
-Moreover, it is not restricted to thermal equilibrium and, therefore, can readily be applied e.g.~to self-scattering experiments that cannot be described rigorously with existing simulation capabilities.
-The high stability of our method with respect to the inevitable noise in the experimental data, and the convergence with respect to the integration boundaries are analyzed in more detail in the Supplemental Material~\cite{supplement}.
+Furthermore, it is not restricted to thermal equilibrium and, therefore, can readily be applied e.g.~to self-scattering experiments that cannot be described rigorously with existing simulation capabilities.
+Moreover, we note the high stability of our method with respect to the inevitable noise in the experimental data, and the observed exponential convergence with respect to the integration boundaries.